Does H-C Travel guided tours in New Zealand require group riding?

 Like all our tours, we don’t really have any.
 For riders you must be at least 21 years old, with no maximum age.
 However, if you are over 65, then we do require that you ride regularly at home.
 For passengers, providing they can sit comfortably on the back, and ride pillion at home, then that is fine.

 Please see the extensive list in the tour pricing panels.

 Can H-C Travel arrange our flights and stopovers?

-Absolutely, flights are an essential part of your holiday, and we believe that it is important we offer them as part of our service.
-And of course our ATOL bond and TTA membership also provide you with total financial and legal cover and guaranteed professional standards.
+Absolutely, flights are an essential part of your holiday.
+We believe that it is important we offer them as part of our service.
+Our ATOL bond and TTA membership provide you with total financial and legal cover and guaranteed professional standards.